rmartinho/flamingdangerzone/_posts/2012-06-01-almost-static-if.markdown

 ### And an extra tweak

-Since sometimes more than once condition is needed, I like to use a slightly tweaked version.
+Since sometimes more than one condition is needed, I like to use a slightly tweaked version.

 {% highlight cpp %}